Anyone for Tennis

-"Anyone for Tennis" is a song by the British rock band Cream.
-It was used as the theme song for the 1968 film The Savage Seven and is titled "Anyone for Tennis (Theme from the Savage Seven)" for the soundtrack album.
-The subtitle was dropped for Cream's single releases.
+"Anyone for Tennis (The Savage Seven Theme)" is a song by the British rock band Cream.
+It was used as the theme song for the 1968 film The Savage Seven.

+History and overview

 Guitarist Eric Clapton wrote the song for the 1968 film The Savage Seven.
 It was his second collaboration with lyricist Martin Sharp (their first was "Tales of Brave Ulysses").
 According to biographer Michael Schumacher, Clapton was unable to find a melody that suited him, despite expending considerable time.

 The song was recorded during the sessions for Cream's third album, Wheels of Fire.
 However, it was released on The Savage Seven soundtrack album and as a single instead.
 Backed with "Pressed Rat and Warthog", it reached number 64 on the American Billboard Hot 100 in May 1968 and number 40 on the UK Singles Chart in June 1968.

-Billboard described the single as an "unusual piece of folk-rock material with a clever dance arrangement."
+Billboard described the single as an "unusual piece of folk-rock material with a clever dance arrangement".
+Record World said that "Cream tell an intriguing fable in these grooves" and that its rhythms "have the sell sound".
+Cash Box said that "surrealistic pictures are flashed one-after-another in a kaleidoscopic vision of today’s problems" and that the song "has a shock and near-protest appeal".

 Cream mimed the song during their promotional appearance on The Smothers Brothers Comedy Hour in May 1968 with a video middle section in which the band carry tennis rackets.